-ExFarma is a leading pharmaceutical service and distribution company serving both the public and private sectors in Mexico.
+ExFarma is a pharmaceutical service and distribution company serving both the public and private sectors in Mexico.
 Exfarma develops turn-key healthcare programs to fully outsource the operations of pharmacies and creates private label programs of generic medicines for large drugstore and supermarket/grocery store chains in Mexico.